ptsefton/ro-crate-2-experiments/ro-crate-2-spec.md

 While RO-Crate metada is compliant JSON-LD it is designed so that it may be processed by tools which _do not_ implement the full JSON-LD specification.

-RO-Crate conventions can also be used for describing entities other than datasets for applications where an easy-to-implement linked-data tool-set is required, for example, the Schema.org vocabulary, which is a set of RDF classes and properties, used by RO-Crate can be described and extended using an RO-Crate as a container.
+RO-Crate conventions can also be used for describing entities other than datasets for applications where an easy-to-implement linked-data tool-set is required.
+As an example, the abstract the Schema.org vocabulary, which is a set of RDF classes and properties can be described and extended using an RO-Crate Metadata Document as a container.

 RO-Crate 2.0 specifies two levels of conformance for a text-string known as the RO-Crate Metadata Document.

 - *Syntactically valid*: The string can be parsed into an _RO-Crate Metadata Object_ which has structural conformance with this specification.
 (It is JSON, it is valid JSON-LD with a `@graph` and `@context` key which meet certain constraints).

   RO-Crate Metadata objects are the basis of RO-Crate packaging, but can be used for non-packaging purposes as well.

+  An RO-Crate Metadata Document (whether or not is is a valid package) may have rich contextual information about the data, how it was collected  and by whom, with details of funding, related information, equipment and facilities, or about abstract entities.
+The details of this contextual information are the domain of `RO-Crate Profiles` which are concerned with semantics.
+Profiles are guides with optional validation services that describe how to use RO Crate Metadata for a particular purpose, such as interchanging workflow software, or structuring a archival repository of document.

 - *Valid Package*: The _Syntactically Valid RO-Crate Metadata Document_ also meets the semantic constraints to need to be an _RO_Crate Package_:
-    - The _Root Entity_ has "Dataset" as one of its types.
-    - Must have a set of basic interoperability and discovery metadata (a license for re-use, identifier, author (creator), name, date)
+    - The _Root Entity_ conformsTo the _Default RO-Crate Packaging Profile_, which specifies the required  and recommended properties of the _Root Entity_ .
+In RO-Crate v2 conformance with this profile  is  optional and is indicated by the a reference to the _Default RO-Crate Packaging Profile_ as one of the values of the `conformsTo` proprties.
+When processing legacy crates with version <2 this conformance is assumed, as previous versions of RO-Crate included these requirements.

     There are two types of _RO-Crate Package_:
     -  A _Detached RO-Crate Package_:
         - Is defined by a stand alone RO-Crate metadata document which may be stored in a file or distributed via an API
         - If stored in a file, the filename SHOULD be `${slug}-ro-crate-metadata.json` where the variable `$slug` is a human readable version of the dataset's ID or name.
+        - The _Root Entity_ has a conformsTo property which references the _Detached RO-Crate Package Profile_
     -  A _Local RO-Crate Package_ meets all the criteria of a _Detached RO-Crate Package_ with the additional constraints that it:
        - Is defined within a file-system-like service as a directory (the _RO-Crate Root_) with the RO-Crate Metadata Document saved in a file-like entity with a file name of `ro-crate-metadata.json`.
        - References to files and directories in the RO-Crate Metadata Document are present in the RO-Crate.

-An RO-Crate Metadata Document (whether or not is is a valid package) may have rich contextual information about the data, how it was collected  and by whom, with details of funding, related information, equipment and facilities, or about abstract entities.
-The details of this contextual information fall outside of the RO-Crate 2.0 specification, and are the domain of `RO-Crate Profiles`.
-Profiles are guides with optional validation services that describe how to use RO Crate Metadata for a particular purpose, such as interchanging workflow software, or structuring a archival repository of document.
+       - The _Root Entity_ has a conformsTo property which references the _Local RO-Crate Package Profile_

 # RO-Crate rules